1VinceP/doc/digital-ocean.md

 }
 ```

-* then  do a `service nginx restart`
+* Then do a `service nginx restart`

-* redirects www.url.com to url.com:
+* This snippet redirects requests to www.example.com to example.com:

 ```
 server {
     server_name www.example.com;